 - The first is a final, formal step in a concerted process for dealing with disciplinary offences following the use of a wide range of other strategies which have been used without success.
-This would include persistent and defiant behavior. - The second is where students may be excluded for a one-off offence regardless of previous disciplinary history
+This would include persistent and defiant behaviour such as bullying. - The second is where students may be excluded for a one off offence regardless of previous disciplinary history